 Courses and credits will be accepted up to 46 semester hours (or the equivalent thereof - one quarter hour is equivalent to .67 semester hour) as they correspond to the curriculum of Hinds Community College, provided they are earned at a state and regionally accredited institution.
 All college transfer credits, military credits, etc., should be submitted via an official transcript in order to be considered toward a degree.

 A student must complete at least 25 percent of their semester hours at Hinds in order to graduate.
-A cumulative 2.0 GPA is required on all courses used to meet graduation requirements.
-Transfer credit is accepted for non-developmental courses in which a grade of “D” or higher has been earned.
+For graduation purposes, a cumulative 2.0 GPA is required on all courses used to meet degree requirements.
+Transfer credit is allowed for non-developmental courses in which a grade of “D” or higher has been earned.
 Developmental courses cannot be used toward graduation credit at Hinds Community College.
 Some Hinds programs require a “C” or better on specific courses; students should check their intended program of study for transferability of incoming courses.
 Likewise, the transfer of some technical courses will need to be evaluated for alignment with Hinds’ coursework.

 For further explanation regarding transferring in other institutions’ courses, see the Transfer Students section in Admissions.